Portsmouth, Rhode Island: Commerce

-Since 1980, Portsmouth has been home to Clements' Marketplace, a large supermarket.
-In addition, Portsmouth is home to the Portsmouth Business Park, as well as a few small plazas with a variety of businesses.
+Portsmouth is home to the Portsmouth Business Park, as well as a few small plazas with a variety of businesses.
 Portsmouth is also home to the Raytheon Missiles & Defense division.
+Adjacent to Raytheon is the Newport Car Museum which opened in 2017 and receives 50,000 visitors a year.

 Sports

 Portsmouth is the headquarters of US Sailing, the national governing body of sailing in the U.S. It is also home to the Newport International Polo Series held at Glen Farm.